icgc-dcc/dcc-docs/docs/submission/projects.md

+# Projects

+## Overview

+ICGC is made up of a number of projects from around the world.
+[Project codes](projects.md#project-codes) are the canonical way to reference a particular project.

-# ICGC DCC Project Codes
+## Project Codes
 | DCC Project Code |  Project Name |  Country |
 | ----- | ----- | ----- |
 | ALL-US |  Acute Lymphoblastic Leukemia - TARGET, US |  US |